rackerlabs/technical-blog/_posts/2015-01-27-using-docker-machine-to-deploy-your-docker-containers-on-rackspace.md

     +PONG

-If you have feedback, please contact us via twitter [@rackspace](https://twitter.com/rackspace), chat with us in #rackspace on Freenode, or post in our [developer forum](https://community.rackspace.com/developers/default).
+If you have feedback, please contact us via twitter [@rackspace](https://twitter.com/rackspace) or chat with us in #rackspace on Freenode.